Written by Tamara (she/her), student

 Considering graduate school?

 One of the main reasons to pursue further education after your first degree is to continue learning.
-If you love learning and being a student, post-grad programs can be a great way to remain in this environment.
+If you love learning and being a student, post-grad programs can be a great way to stay in this environment.

 Pursuing further education is valuable in so many ways, and students who have the genuine passion to continue their studies should look into post-grad programs to find something that interests them.